IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 ### 2:3.Y2.1 Scope

-This transaction is used to present the report content to someone, such as a radiologist or a clinicians, in such a way that the user can interact with the embedded multimedia contents.
+This transaction is used to present the report content to someone, such as a radiologist or a clinician, in such a way that permits the user to interact with the embedded multimedia contents.

+This transaction is not a typical IHE transaction between two devices; the primary focus is on the required behavior of the display rather than messaging between two actors.
+This can be thought of as an “informational transaction” between a display device and a user.

+The specification is about the baseline display behaviors required for multimedia reports.
+As with many IHE specifications, the display may have behaviors in addition to those required by this transaction.

 ### 2:3.Y2.2 Actors Roles